janosgyerik/articles/hacking-contest-lessons/level4.md

 }
 ```
 Writing shellcode is not easy.
-After compiling such program,
+After compiling the above program,
 there is more work to do,
-for example you may have to rewrite some of the assembly instructions to eliminate any NULL bytes,
+such as rewriting assembly instructions that use `NULL` values,
 as `strcpy` won't copy anything beyond the first `NULL`.

 For our purposes,